VaclavMacha/AccuracyAtTopKernels.jl/README.md

 nothing #hide
 ```

- As an example, we use the following linearly nonseparable data
+In this case, we use linearly inseparable data, as shown in the figure below

 ```julia
 plt1 = scatter(X[y .== 0, 1], X[y .== 0, 2], label = "positives")